 On August 2, 1965, Alan Smith allegedly took a photo of an unidentified flying object (UFO) in Tulsa Oklahoma, during a massive wave of UFO sightings.
 Here is my evaluation on what I think really happened:

-On August 2, 1965, during a large wave of UFOs seen over the Plains States (in the United States), Alan Smith took a series of photos of a UFO he saw.
+On August 2, 1965, during a large wave of UFOs seen over the Plains States (United States), Alan Smith took a series of photos of a UFO he saw.
 In his report, he claimed that the object was very high.
 The photo processing company had not printed the UFO photos (most of which showed nothing), but one negative with an object in the corner was found to have not been printed.
 The photo, cropped, is reproduced at right.
 The UFO was not in the center of the photo, but was down in the lower right corner (see below).

 Notice how the photo depicts a circular object that is dissected into several segments and arcs of different colors.
-The original object was said to have been flashing in several different colors, and UFOlogists have said that this photo shows the method of color change used by UFOs.
+The original object was said to have been flashing in several different colors, and UFOlogists have suggested that this photo shows the method of color change used by UFOs.

 The Tulsa UFO Photo